 # /usr/lib/systemd/system/sshd.service [Unit] Description=OpenSSH server daemon Documentation=man:sshd(8) man:sshd_config(5) After=network.target sshd-keygen.target Wants=sshd-keygen.target [Service] Type=notify EnvironmentFile=-/etc/crypto-policies/back-ends/opensshserver.config EnvironmentFile=-/etc/sysconfig/sshd ExecStart=/usr/sbin/sshd -D $OPTIONS $CRYPTO_POLICY ExecReload=/bin/kill -HUP $MAINPID KillMode=process Restart=on-failure RestartSec=42s [Install] WantedBy=multi-user.target

-[Service] section controls the behaviour of the service.
+[Service] section controls the behavior of the service.
 Here we already see important parts.
 E.g.

 ExecStart defines which command starts the service.